 - No Ending: There's no resolution with the characters.
 Despite his lengthy fantasy, Monty is still going to jail.

-- Post-9/11 Terrorism Movie: At the time 25th Hour was released, it was amazingly risqué to show five minutes worth of a character's first hand view of Ground Zero being cleaned up.
+- Post-9/11 Terrorism Movie: At the time 'this movie was released, it was amazingly risqué to show five minutes worth of a character's first hand view of Ground Zero being cleaned up.
 To be fair, considering the rest of the movie's downer tone, it was used devastatingly well.

 - Wastebasket Ball: Present in the scene where Frank is introduced.